 Applicants will receive a Handbook with further expedition information.
 View Secret Compass’s suggested Expedition Training Advice and get in touch with any fitness, health, training or kit questions that remain.
 Teammates who arrive without meeting the agreed minimum fitness requirements can jeopardise themselves and the expedition’s goal so do take training seriously, prepare as appropriate and arrive fit and ready to go!

 Team members would benefit from multi-day trekking experience carrying all of their equipment and camping out; experience of this in winter conditions is a bonus.
-Crampons and ropes will be used on the glacier, however training will be provided so previous experience isn’t necessary.
+Crampons and ropes will be used on the glacier, training will be provided although previous experience would be beneficial.